ImIOImI/terraform-asg-alb/README.md

 ## Requirements

+### Tagged Network Resources

 This module assumes you have a vpc, security groups, and public subnets already available that you would like to deploy into.
 By default the data queries will be looking for a key named `Default` with a value of `true`.
 Once those are found, Terraform will deploy into the relevant vpc/subnet and attach the tagged security groups (please remember you can add up to 5).
 All these tags are variables that can be overriden as seen on the table below.

+### Route53 domain

+A url is generated via route53 for each autoscaling group, therefore, if you don't have a domain already, you will have to disable the web-url module in modules/compute/main.tf

+### Route 53 SSL Cert

+For the port 443 listener on the ALB it requires you to have an ssl cert associated with your domain.
+You can disable this by disabling the https listener in modules/lb/alb/main.tf

 ## Providers